Jaywalking: United States

 Jaywalking is considered an infraction, but in some jurisdictions, it is a misdemeanor or requires a court appearance.
 The penalty is usually a fine.
-In some cities, such as New York City, Chicago, Los Angeles, and Boston, although prohibited, "jaywalking" has been so common that police generally cite or detain jaywalkers only if their behavior is considered excessively dangerous or disruptive, such as running out in front of a moving vehicle or crossing after the light is about to change to allow cross traffic to proceed.
+In some cities, such as Chicago, Los Angeles, and Boston, although prohibited, "jaywalking" has been so common that police generally cite or detain jaywalkers only if their behavior is considered excessively dangerous or disruptive, such as running out in front of a moving vehicle or crossing after the light is about to change to allow cross traffic to proceed.
 Penalties for jaywalking vary by state, and, within a state, may vary by county or municipality.
 A sampling of US cities found fines ranging from $1 to $1,000.

-On 30 September 2022, California governor Gavin Newsom signed a bill decriminalizing jaywalking in the state of California.
-The bill, AB-2147, known as The Freedom to Walk Act, was initially introduced by Assemblymember Phil Ting (D-CA).
-It bars law enforcement from stopping and citing a pedestrian for "safe mid-block crossings" except in the circumstances where "a reasonably careful person would realize there is an immediate danger of a collision".

-In May 2017, a Boston Globe reporter spent the day attempting to get a $1 citation for jaywalking in downtown traffic.
+Enforcement of jaywalking laws varies by city.
+In 2017, a Boston Globe reporter spent the day attempting to get a $1 citation for jaywalking in downtown Boston traffic.
 The reporter walked against lights, crossed in the middle of streets, and across the middle of blocks and did not receive a ticket, even when committing infractions in front of police officers.
+Conversely, 463 people received a court summons for jaywalking in New York City in 2023; the following year, city council passed legislation allowing pedestrians to cross the street at any time without adhering to traffic signals.

-Jaywalking at a signalised intersection may carry higher fines in some jurisdictions for disobeying the signalised controls.
+Jaywalking at a signalized intersection may carry higher fines in some jurisdictions for disobeying the signalized controls.
 Many jurisdictions have a separate law defining the difference between jaywalking, or "disobedience of traffic signal controls."
 Some jurisdictions may fine pedestrians up to the same amount as a vehicle running a red light, but no driving points are issued, as the pedestrian was not driving at the time.

+California

+On 30 September 2022, California governor Gavin Newsom signed a bill decriminalizing jaywalking in the state of California.
+The bill, 2022 AB-2147, known as The Freedom to Walk Act, was initially introduced by Assembly member Phil Ting (D-19).
+It bars law enforcement from stopping and citing a pedestrian for "safe mid-block crossings" except in the circumstances where "a reasonably careful person would realize there is an immediate danger of a collision".
+This bill amended Section 21955 of the California Vehicle Code to include this provision.
+It also states that it does not relieve a pedestrian from the duty of using due care for his or her safety.